tong3jie/cfork/README.md

 tfork
 =======

-this project was fork the module of cfork.
+this project was fork the package of cfork.

 we found cfork cann't fork different worker by env